pcsingh/Spam-filter-for-Phone-Messages/README.md

 # Spam-filter-for-Phone-Messages
-A Spam filter for phone messages using a multinomial Naive Bayes algorithm.
+We build a spam filter for SMS messages using the multinomial Naive Bayes algorithm.
+Our goal is to write a program that classifies new messages.